Marsudii/extendx/readme.md

 - **🔄.** Stream real-time to other devices over a local network (LAN).
 - **💻.** Display the captured results directly in the viewer application (without a browser).
 - **🚫.** No need for additional hardware such as a capture card

+## Contribute
+This is an open source project.
+If you want to implement new features, feel free to create a pull request.